 2. Don’t be afraid of sweat!

-With the right exercise and washing routine to keep your hair moisturized, you don’t need to hold yourself back from a good workout.
+With the right exercise and washing routine to keep your hair both clean and moisturized, you don’t need to hold yourself back from a good workout.
+Go ahead and give your workout your all, and we'll tell you more about how to maintain your hair and prevent buildup from sweat.

 3. Do optimize for cooler environments if sweat and frizz continue to be a problem.

-If you live in a warm climate, work out early in the morning or in the evenings when it’s cooler, or turn the heat down in your house while you do weights.
+If you live in a warm climate, work out early in the morning or in the evenings when it’s cooler, or turn the heat down in your house while you lift weights.
+If that's not an option, you can use a fan to keep you cool while you work out inside, or you pick light-weight workout clothes that don't trap heat.

 4. Don’t tie your headband or scarf too tight.